strimzi/strimzi-kafka-operator/TESTING.md

 ## Test Phases

-In general, we have classic test phases: setup, test, teardown.
+In general, we have classic test phases: setup, exercise, test, teardown.

 #### Setup